Salem Gazette: History

 The Salem Mercury was a newspaper that was published by John Dabney and Thomas Cushing.
-It began production around 1786, and ended in 1790 after the name of the paper was changed.
+It began production around 1786 and ended in 1790 after the name of the paper was changed.
 It printed weekly on Tuesday onto demy sheet, four columns to a page, and predominantly on Long Primer type.
 Editors took great care in ensuring the intellectual quality of the content published.
-The editors were ardent friends to the Union of the States, and advocates for the Constitution.
+The editors were ardent friends to the Union of the States and advocates for the US Constitution.